Rummy Rules

 Here are two pure sequence examples:

-• 5♥?6♥?7♥?8♥?- A pure sequence consisting of four heart cards arranged in sequential order.
-A Joker cannot be used to replace any of these cards.
+• 5♥?6♥?7♥?8♥?- This pure sequence consists of four heart cards arranged in sequential order.
+A Joker card cannot be used to replace any cards in pure sequence.

 • 8♠?
 9♠?
-10♠?- A pure sequence consisting of three spade cards placed in numerical order.
-A Joker cannot be used to replace any of these cards.
+10♠?- This pure sequence consists of three spade cards arranged in sequential order.
+Again, since this is a pure sequence, a Joker cannot be used to replace any cards.

 Impure Sequence